antonellof/DistX/README.md

 ---

-## Similarity Engine
+## Similarity Contract Engine

-**The first schema-driven similarity engine with built-in explainability.**
+**The first schema-driven structured similarity engine with built-in explainability.**

-Define what fields matter, insert your data, and query by example — vectors are generated automatically.
-No external ML services, no embedding pipelines, no black-box scores.
+Define a Similarity Contract, insert your data, and query by example — vectors are derived automatically from object structure.
+No external ML, no embedding pipelines, no black-box scores.

 ```bash
 # 1. Define similarity schema